Agave salmiana var. ferox 'Variegata'

 Agave salmiana 'Butterfinger'

-Agave salmiana var. ferox 'Variegata' is an attractive succulent that forms rosettes of wide dark green leaves with strong yellow bands along the margins.
-The rosettes grow up to 6 feet (1.8 m) tall with an equal diameter.
-Mature rosette puts up a stout candelabra type inflorescence bearing yellow flowers that attract birds and bees.
+Agave salmiana var. ferox 'Variegata' is an attractive succulent that forms rosettes of wide, dark green leaves with strong yellow bands along the margins.
+The rosettes can grow up to 6 feet (1.8 m) tall and up to 6 feet (1.8 m) in diameter, producing offsets around the base.
+The leaves are armed with brown to grayish-brown marginal spines and a long terminal spine.

 USDA hardiness zone 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).